kentonlee044/Virtual-Scroll-Access-System-VSAS/README.md

 # Virtual Scroll Access System (VSAS)

 > **Group A3-T10-G09** · SOFT2412 2025 S2
-> A command-line app that simulates a virtual scroll library for Whiskers to upload, search, preview, and download scrolls.
+> A University Project - command-line app that simulates a virtual scroll library for Whiskers to upload, search, preview, download scrolls implementing secure logging in and signing up.
 ---

 ## Team